ngs-lang/ngs/readme.md

 Running tests
 =============

-	cd c
-	# NGS_DIR, where stdlib.ngs resides defaults to /usr/share/ngs .
-Either link it to the "c" folder or run with NGS_DIR=.
+	# NGS_DIR, where stdlib.ngs resides defaults to /usr/local/lib/ngs .
+Either link it to the "lib" folder or run with NGS_DIR=lib
-	NGS_DIR=. make test
+	NGS_DIR=lib make test

 Contributing
 ============

-Fork on GitHub, work on whatever you like, preferably from the top of [the todo](c/todo.txt), make a pull request.
+Fork on GitHub, work on whatever you like, preferably from the top of [the todo](todo.txt), make a pull request.
 If the change is big or involves modifying the syntax, it's better to coordinate with Ilya before you start.

 Planned Features
 ================